swcarpentry/r-novice-gapminder/10-functions.md

   }
 ~~~

-Here, we check whether each additional argument is set to null,
+Here, we check whether each additional argument is set to `null`,
-then overwrite the dataset stored in `dat` with the corresponding
+and whenever they're not `null` overwrite the dataset stored in `dat` with
-subset of the data.
+a subset given by the non-`null` argument.

-I did this so that our function is more flexible for later: we
+I did this so that our function is more flexible for later.
+We
 can ask it to calculate the GDP for:

- * The whole dataset
+ * The whole dataset;
- * a single year
+ * A single year;
- * a single country
+ * A single country;
- * a single combination of year and country
+ * A single combination of year and country.

 By using `%in%` instead, we can also give multiple years or countries
 to those arguments.